 If a woman becomes infected with certain germs during her pregnancy, the baby may also become infected while still in the womb.
 The baby is more sensitive to harm from infection during the first 3 to 4 months of the pregnancy.

-This test is used to screen infants for infections such as toxoplasmosis, cytomegalovirus, herpes simplex, syphilis and others.
-These infections may lead to birth defects, growth delay, and brain and nervous system problems in the baby.
+This test is used to screen infants for TORCH infections.
+These infections may lead to the following problems in the baby:

 Normal values mean there is no sign of infection in the newborn.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your test results.